dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc19/Table_Indexing.md

-# Faster Query in Action: Indexing a PostgreSQL Table
+---
+description: Learn how indexing in PostgreSQL boosts query speed through a practical performance demo.
+---

+# Speeding Up Queries with PostgreSQL B-tree Indexing
-An index in PostgreSQL can significantly improve query performance by making data retrieval faster.
-Think of an index like the index of a nonfiction book.
+A B-tree index in PostgreSQL can significantly improve query performance by making data retrieval faster.
+Think of this index like the index of a nonfiction book.
 If you want to find information about a flower named *Blue orchid*, you'd flip to the index at the end of the book, look for *Blue orchid*, and find the page numbers where it's discussed.
-Similarly, in a database, an index helps PostgreSQL quickly locate the rows associated with the data you're searching for, instead of scanning the entire table.
+Similarly, in a database, a B-tree index helps PostgreSQL quickly locate the rows associated with the data you're searching for, instead of scanning the entire table.

 In this walkthrough, we'll focus on the default B-tree index to demonstrate how it improves query performance, step by step.